Shaun Burgoyne

-With 35 AFL finals appearances, Burgoyne also had the third most finals appearances of any VFL/AFL footballer, behind only Michael Tuck's 39 and Joel Selwood’s 40.
-Burgoyne also played four finals matches in the SANFL, with his total of 39 finals appearances across the SANFL and AFL the second most in elite Australian rules football, behind only Peter Carey's 43.
+With 35 AFL finals appearances, Burgoyne also had the third-most finals appearances of any VFL/AFL footballer, behind only Michael Tuck's 39 and Joel Selwood’s 40.
+Burgoyne also played four finals matches in the SANFL, with his total of 39 finals appearances across the SANFL and AFL the third most in elite Australian rules football, behind Selwood's 40 and Peter Carey's 43.

 Early life

-Burgoyne is the younger brother of former Port Adelaide player Peter Burgoyne and the son of former Port Adelaide (SANFL) player Peter Burgoyne Snr.
-But Shaun's story starts in Darwin, in a house in Leanyer that he still likes to drive past on trips back to the Northern Territory.
-Shaun moved away from Darwin when he was young and moved to the small city of Port Lincoln in the Eyre Peninsula region of South Australia.
+Burgoyne, of Kokatha and Awarai ancestry, was born in Darwin, Northern Territory the son of former Port Adelaide (SANFL) player Peter Burgoyne Snr and younger brother of former Port Adelaide player Peter Burgoyne.
+He was raised in Darwin, in a house in Leanyer that he still likes to drive past on trips back to the Northern Territory.
+Burgoyne moved away from Darwin when he was young and moved to the small city of Port Lincoln in the Eyre Peninsula region of South Australia.
 He played his junior football for Mallee Park in the Port Lincoln Football League where he played alongside AFL greats such as Eddie Betts, Lindsay Thomas, Byron Picket and Graham Johncock.

-A proud Kokatha-Warai man, family is at the heart of everything Shaun does.
+A proud Kokatha-Warai man, family is at the heart of everything Burgoyne does.
 He is of Indigenous Australian descent and his ancestry can be traced to the Kokatha clan.

 AFL career

 Port Adelaide career (2001–2009)

 Drafted with pick 12 in the 2000 national draft, Burgoyne would have to wait a year to make his AFL debut in round 3, 2002 against St Kilda.
 He had been a steady contributor across the forward line for Port Adelaide, before becoming a rebounding defender to great effect.

-In 2004 Burgoyne played every game for the season and was part of Port Adelaide's inaugural AFL premiership.
+In 2004, Burgoyne played every game for the season and was part of Port Adelaide's inaugural AFL premiership.

 After a series of midfield performances that culminated with selection to the All Australian Team in 2006, he was described by retiring Port player Josh Francou as being "as good as Judd".

 Burgoyne was important in Port Adelaide's midfield in 2008, despite attracting the opposition's best tagger most weeks.
 While not reaching the heights of past seasons, he finished fourth in the best and fairest and was second at the club in centre clearances, tackles and inside 50s, and fourth in goals (23), contested possessions and bounces.

-2009 was a disappointing year after injuring his knee in round three and missing three months of footy.
+2009 was a disappointing year after injuring his knee in round three and missing three months of football.
 He was able to come back and play a few good games late in the year.

 Burgoyne was Port Adelaide’s highest paid player and Vice-Captain at the end of the 2009 season.